by-jp/www.byjp.me/content/notes/twitter/542242162004721664/index.md

 - imported
 - from-twitter
 ---
-Picadilly line more busy than usual going south from Manor House - avoid if you can\!
+Picadilly line more busy than usual going south from Manor House - avoid if you can!